How Matching & Restoration Works

 Professional drying equipment installed

-We place industrial dehumidifiers, high-velocity air movers, and desiccant units in a calculated configuration based on the structure's layout and moisture readings.
+Your pro places industrial dehumidifiers, high-velocity air movers, and desiccant units in a calculated configuration based on the structure's layout and moisture readings.
 This is engineering, not guesswork — equipment placement directly affects drying time and outcomes.

 Daily monitoring and documentation